-Students wishing to register for modules in the School of English and Drama (ENG) MUST get the module coordinator's permission in advance.
-Students who fail to do so will be un-registered from these modules.
+\\\Students wishing to register for modules in the School of English and Drama (ENG) MUST get the module coordinator's permission in advance.
+Students who fail to do so will be un-registered from these modules.\\\

 Even when a module is available to philosophy students, places may be limited, and will be allocated on a first-come, first-served basis.
-If you have any questions about the content of these modules, please contact the School in question: ENG modules are offered by the School of English; GRC modules are offered by the School of Classics; FR, GER and SLL modules are offered by the School of Languages and Literatures.
+If you have any questions about the content of these modules, please contact the School in question: ENG modules are offered by the School of English; FR, GER and SLL modules are offered by the School of Languages and Literatures.

-6. Philosophy and Public Affairs.
-(Programme co-ordinator: Brian O'Connor)

-(i) Students must take the following core module:
+- 6. Philosophy and Public Affairs.
+(Programme co-ordinator: Brian O'Connor) - (i) Students must take the following core module: